-This Pie Crust from Scratch is made in the food processor and is the only pie crust recipe that works for me!
+This homemade pie crust recipe is made in the food processor and is the only pie crust recipe that works for me!
 It’s got both butter and Crisco in it, and makes enough for two pies, or one double-crust or lattice pie.

 Pie crust has been my culinary nemesis.
 I have tried my mom’s recipe and method (which just uses oil and requires you to roll the dough super thin between two pieces of waxed paper), and loads of other “no-fail” pie recipes.
 Each one has always ended in frustration, ripped pie crusts, and a renewed vow not to make pies (except for around the holidays, when I’ll suffer for the sake of tradition).